-Add IP Range: Click to add a new excluded IP range.
+Add IP Range : Click to add a new excluded IP range.

-Reset: Click to undo any changes made locally and revert to previously saved values.
+Reset : Click to undo any changes made locally and revert to previously saved values.

-4.2.4.3 DHCP Server pool Configuration
+4.2.5.3 Pool

 This page manages DHCP pools.
-According to the DHCP pool, DHCP server will allocate IP address and deliver configuration parameters to DHCP client. screen in Figure 4-2-4-3 appears.
+According to the DHCP pool, DHCP server will allocate IP address and deliver configuration parameters to DHCP client. screen in Figure 4-2-5-3 appears.